 Free to Enter, Full of Adventure

-Winter is a beautiful time to be outside in Minnesota!
-To play in the parks, explore new trails, go sledding with friends, and discover everything the great outdoors has to offer.
+It's always a beautiful time to be outside in Minnesota!
+To play in the parks, explore new trails and discover everything the great outdoors has to offer.
 And the best part?
 It’s all free!

 At Three Rivers, having fun in the Twin Cities doesn't have to cost a thing.
 Free to park, free to enter, free to play.
 Find your adventure!